 NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
-The graduation rates are the Student Right-to-Know (SRK) rates.
-Median values for the comparison group will not add to 100%.
-N is the number of institutions in the comparison group.
+The graduation rates are the Student Right-to-Know (SRK) rates, Median values for the comparison group will not add to 100%.
+N is the number of institutions in the comparison group that have a value for each indicator.